azkanurfadillah/movie-list-with-omdbapi/README.md

 ## User Flow

-this is how `home page` looks like, ya i know, you only got this input component but don't worry
+This is how `home page` looks like, ya i know, you only got this input component but don't worry

 ![Screenshot from 2021-10-07 19-03-37](https://user-images.githubusercontent.com/44330480/136380513-0a544039-249f-484f-bc99-226a5531470b.png)